 While my Edgar Allen Poe poem was drying, I worked on the other parts of the craft.

 How To Display An Edgar Allen Poe Poem

 Prepare A Frame And Matting

+For the frame, I recycled an old picture frame to make the Halloween decor.
 I began by taking the glass out of a picture frame that I wanted to use to make my display.
 Since I wanted a burlap base to work with, I simply cut a piece of burlap that was about 1/4 inch larger all the way around than my piece of glass.
 Then, I sprayed my glass with spray adhesive and adhered the burlap directly to the glass, overlapping the edges.
 I also sprayed a small amount of adhesive on the other side to secure the overlapped edge.
 Next, I placed the glass back in the frame.

 Add Some Ravens

 For a poem called, The Raven, I figured it would be fun to have ravens in my display.
 I bought a Fiskars die cut punch from Joann to make the ravens.

 This was actually a crow but I say it passes just fine for a raven.
 I used aluminum from a Coke bottle to make my die cuts.
 First I cut the top and bottom of a Coke can with an exacto knife.
 I then cut the can in half lengthwise and pressed it flat.
 I made sure it was good and clean.
 When I inserted the aluminum into the punch it cut as smooth as butter – I loved it.
 Because it was so easy, I started whipping out birds like crazy.
 I will have to come up with another craft!
 Since I didn’t necessarily want silver birds, I used another fun new product to take care of the color.